 Mosaic portraying an elephant at Ostia; it was the logo of "Stat(io) Sabratensium", the maritime agency of Sabratha

-One of the possible etymologies of the town's name is "cereals market" and no doubt Sabratha shipped grains (and olive oil) to Rome, but it also exported live elephants for the venationes, the slaying of wild animals which occurred before the gladiatorial duels; northern Africa was home to a subspecies of the African bush elephant which the Carthaginians trained for warfare.
+One of the possible etymologies of the town's name is "cereals market" and no doubt Sabratha shipped grains (and olive oil) to Rome, but it also exported live elephants for the venationes (see a mosaic in Sicily), the slaying of wild animals which occurred before the gladiatorial duels; northern Africa was home to a subspecies of the African bush elephant which the Carthaginians trained for warfare.

 (left) Obelisk-shaped monument indicating the site of a tomb with reliefs portraying Hercules and Bes; (right) southern temple in the Forum